 The goal of this practice is to ensure quality teaching-learning practices through maintenance of proper procedure and records.
 This practice aims to encourage the teachers to plan, implement, record and submit reports on academic and other activities for their professional benefit as well as for improvement of the academic atmosphere through cultivation of integrity.
 It is expected that daily maintenance of a diary of their professional activities for proper implementation and recording teaching-learning and other activities will lead to professional integrity of the teachers.
-It will also help in planning and monitoring the academic and other activities of the college.
-Moreover, the diary will enable the teachers to keep record of their activities for preparing their annual self-appraisal report at the end of the academic year.
+It will also help in planning and monitoring the academic and other activities for preparing their activities for preparisal report at the end of the academic year.